Blunk-electronic/ET/doc/board.rst

 	.. code-block::

-		draw route_restrict [1,3,5-9] 0.2 line 50 30 70 30
+		draw route_restrict [1,3,5-9] line 50 30 70 30

 #.
-Drawing arcs
+Drawing Arcs

-	This command draws an arc in layer 1 with a linewidth of 0.2mm having its center at (60;40), starting at (50;40), ending at (70;40) in counter-clockwise direction:
+	This command draws an arc in layer 1 having its center at (60;40), starting at (50;40), ending at (70;40) in counter-clockwise direction:

 	.. code-block::

-		board demo draw route_restrict [1] 0.2 arc 60 40  50 40  70 40 ccw
+		board demo draw route_restrict [1] arc 60 40  50 40  70 40 ccw

 #.
-Drawing lines
+Drawing Circles

-	This command draws a circle in layer 1 with a linewidth of 0.2mm having its center at (60;40) with a radius of 5mm:
+	This command draws a circle in layer 1 having its center at (60;40)
+	with a radius of 5mm:

 	.. code-block::

-		board demo draw route_restrict [1] 0.2 circle 60 40  5
+		board demo draw route_restrict [1] circle 60 40  5

 #.
 Deleting